What are a few typical reference check questions that job seekers should prepare to answer before they go in for an interview?

 Question: What duties did this person perform at the company?

-Purpose of This Question: The answer to this question confirms the actual tasks you did at the job.
+Purpose of This Question: This is one of the best reference check questions to know the answer to, as it confirms the actual tasks you did at the job.
 If you've inflated your job title and responsibilities, this question will reveal the deception.

 Employers may also ask if the person was qualified for the position they held or what positions the prior employer thinks the person is qualified to hold.
 Potential employers often ask how employers did in reference to specific job duties, such as accounts payable or UNIX administration.